Sybil-Resilient Coin Minting: A Static Community

 \subsection{Mathematical Analysis}

-We show that the introduction of sybils does not benefit their operator (the corrupt) with more money.
-That is, for every coin minted by a sybil, some neighbouring corrupt node will pay with a coin that is burned.
+We show that the introduction of sybils does not benefit their operators (the corrupt identities) with more money.
+That is, for every coin minted by a sybil, some neighboring corrupt vertex will pay with a burned coin.
 In the static community model this result is deterministic and final.
 At some point in time all sybils are exposed, and in a following point in time all money minted by these sybils is retrieved back.
+As discussed in the introduction, we acknowledge that corrupt individuals may trick honest individuals to support their sybils, but we leave this for the community to handle.
+The minting protocol treats every vertex with an edge to a sybil as corrupt and guilty.

-\begin{numclaim}[Money minted by sybils is eventually burned] Let $t$ be the clock tick counter in protocol~\ref{subsection: static protocol}.
-Let $g$ be the number of genuine identities in the graph $g=|\{v \in V : type_v\neq S\}|$.
-Let $C$ be the amount of coins in circulation and $X$ the amount of tax collected.
-Then, there exists a clock round $t_e$ such that $\forall t\ge t_e$ the following holds: $C+X=t\cdot g$. \end{numclaim}
+\begin{numclaim}[sybil-minted money is eventually burned] Let $t$ be the round counter in protocol~\ref{protocol: minting protocol}.
+Let $g$ be the number of genuine identities in the graph $g=|\{v \in V : \mathit{label}_v\neq \textrm{`S'}\}|$.
+Let $R$ be the amount of coins in circulation and $X$ the amount of tax collected.
+Then, there exists a round $t_e$ such that $\forall t\ge t_e$ the following holds: $R_t+X_t=t\cdot g$. \end{numclaim}

-\begin{proof} We show that the fine induced on the neighbours of a sybil propagates, as some of the neighbours are also sybils, until it reaches a boundary of corrupt identities.
+\begin{IEEEproof} We show that the fine induced on the neighbors of a sybil propagates, as some of the neighbors are also sybils, until it reaches a boundary of corrupt identities.
 We prove by induction on the number of sybils that the corrupt boundary returns exactly twice the amount minted by the sybils.
+Since the community graph remains the same over time, we treat the cumulative parameters of each vertex as one.
+That is, $m(v)$ is the total amount minted by $v$, summed over all time units, and $f(v)$ is similarly the total amount of fine induced on $v$.